purpleteam-labs/purpleteam/README.md

 ## NPM install globally

 For example, you may have a build project/pipeline that is written in some language besides JavaScript.
-In this case the most suitable install technique may be to install the purpleteam CLI globally.
+In this case the most suitable install technique may be to install the _PurpleTeam_ CLI globally.

 To do so, run the following command:

 ```shell
 npm install -g purpleteam
 ```
-Now the purpleteam CLI is installed and on your path to invoke from anywhere on your system.
+Now the _PurpleTeam_ CLI is installed and on your path to invoke from anywhere on your system.

 ```shell
 which purpleteam